 Though we might call it “being socially responsible” today, taking care of our community and the people who live there is one way we bring the words of Jesus to life.

-Because the value of volunteering lies in more than just how it looks on a college application.
+Because the value of volunteering lies in more than just how it looks on a résumé.
 It lies in lending a hand.
 Restoring dignity.